When To Start Potty Training A Baby: Some Important Tips

 - can follow instructions

-- shows a routine of soft and easy bowel movements
+- the child shows a routine of soft and easy bowel movement

-- baby gets irritate when the diaper is on
+- the child shows signs like getting irritated when the diaper is on

 - has a dry diaper even after two hours

-- tell about poo and wee with gestures or words
+- tell about pee or poop with gestures or words

 Pull His Trousers Up or Down

-Potty training is not a verbal task it requires physical maturity.
-You can start potty training once your child gets physical maturity for potty training.
-When your child learns to pull his trousers up and down then he is able to perform in potty training.
-My two-year baby pulls trousers down when he needs to pass stool.
+There is no best potty training age and it is not a verbal task it requires physical maturity.
+According to the American academy of pediatrics, you can start to potty train your child once your child gets physical maturity for potty training.
+When your child learns to pull his trousers up and down then he is ready to potty train.
+My two-year baby pulls her trousers down when she needs to pass stool.

-Therefore, it is easy for both me and my baby to start potty training.
+Therefore, it is easy for both me and my baby to begin potty training.
 Because he is able to give me a clear cue for the toilet and I can take him quickly.
 And he is under potty training nowadays.
-So, I recommend parents observe their baby keenly and when they show this sign, then start potty training.
+So, I recommend parents observe their babies keenly and when they show this sign, then they are ready to potty train.

-One of the most important points to keep in mind is that there is no right or fixed age to start potty training.
+One of the most important points to keep in mind is that there is no right or fixed child’s age to begin toilet training.
 It is training that requires a complex set of physical and verbal skills.
 As a parent, you can sense better the right time to start potty training.
 Because parents know their baby very well.

 But you have to wait at least one year after the birth or two.
-You have to observe can your baby sit in a potty position.
+You have to observe for a few weeks that can your baby sit in a potty position.
 Or what you can do is before potty training teach him to sit in a potty position.
 Once his muscles get strong and he becomes able to sit in a potty position then you can start potty training quickly.
+Healthy children achieve this milestone and show signs of readiness for early training.

 Taking a baby out of diapers is so relaxing for both parents and the baby.
 But when to start potty training a baby?
-Talk to your baby, give him instructions, and watch out is he following you?
-When your baby starts following your instructions, it is time to start potty training.
+Talk to your baby, give him instructions, and watch out if is he following you.
+When your baby starts following your instructions, it means your child is developmentally ready to get potty trained.

-The instructions should be very simple like stay away, come to me, sit down, etc. If your child is following such simple instructions, it means he is showing another sign for potty training.
-And you can immediately start the process of potty training.
+Peer-reviewed studies confirmed that the instructions should be very simple like stay away, come to me, sit down, etc. If your child is following such simple instructions, it means he is showing another sign for potty training.
+And you can immediately start training of your child.
+According to the American academy of pediatrics, girls learn to use the toilet earlier than boys.

-Potty training demands a high alert observation from parents.
-They must keep an eye on their baby all the time.
+Potty training demands a high alert observation and power struggle from parents.
+They must keep an eye on their baby all the time to teach child a new skill.
 If the baby gets irritated when the diaper is on it is a big sign to start potty training.
 When a baby shows irritation after the diaper gets wet or soiled parents should start potty training.

 Although potty training is a physical activity still it involves verbal communication.
 If a baby is able to respond to your instructions, then it is the right time to start potty training.
 These instructions can be of two or three words.
 For instance, come here, sit on the chair, sit on the potty, etc. And he responds to you like “No I don’t want “, or “ok”.

-His response will be very cooperative for stress-free toilet training.
+His response will be very cooperative to stress-free toilet training.
 As a team, you can achieve a diaper-free, adult-like life ahead.

 And the dry diaper explains the maturity of your baby.
 Now he is able to hold his pee for two or more hours.
 As a parent, if you are still thinking about when to start potty training a baby?
 Then this is a very big sign to start it.